With nowhere to go there is time to look back. This time to the year 2016. My most busy year regarding traveling so far.

 FUJIFILM X-Pro2 (200mm, f/9, 1/1800 sec, ISO200)

 Above and below are images from a fantastic vacation in the USA.
 Because of the massive heat wave we changed our route and decided to focus on the coast of California.
 It was our fifth road trip in the USA and it was amazing like always.
 We just love the space and the freedom.
 Nothing compares to that.
 And even though we have been there many times already we always manage to see something new.
-This time we visited the Sequoia NP and we stayed overnight in Death Valley to see the sun rise and the Zabriskie point.
+This time we visited the Sequoia NP and we stayed overnight in Death Valley to see the sun rising over Zabriskie point.

 And we saw sea otters at play and pelicans diving for fish at the Morro Bay.
 California is a great place to experience nature!